 Multiple Annual Bluegrass Treatments

-We will also notice that even if we had wonderful success in killing Annual Bluegrass this year, that it will still emerge next year, and the year after.
+We will also notice that even if we had wonderful success in treating Annual Bluegrass this year, that it will still emerge next year, and the year after.
 This is because not all weed seeds will germinate in a single year, but will instead stagger their emergence over several years as this gives the weeds their greatest chance for ongoing survival.

 So be aware of this fact, and give another simple Annual Bluegrass treatment in the following years if necessary, and we'll have our problem of Annual Bluegrass in our Saint Augustine lawn completely under control.